Fostering Men of Color in Education

 Hobbs echoed these remarks.
 “Identity means a lot.
 For us to be able to see ourselves in others is so important.
 It meant a lot for my first-grade students to see me, as a Black man, give every one of them a hug before school.”

-City Year is building pathways into education for young adults of color
+City Year builds pathways into education for young people of color

 City Year has developed pathways into teaching for AmeriCorps members and alums, making teacher training programs more affordable and accessible.